Brain Dump, My Digital Notebook

-This is where I stash thoughts on building better web experiences—part memory bank, part storytelling outlet, part open-source therapy session.
+This is where I stash thoughts on building better web experiences.
+Consider this part memory bank, part storytelling outlet, part open-source therapy session.

 A lighthearted look at legacy code, why we don't just fix it, and how to survive the haunted hallways of old decisions with a bit of grace.